Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Upright Four of Pentacles

 You may have a fear that if you spend any money, you will go bankrupt.
-Perhaps you're avoiding all your friends and family as a form of financial protection.
-You don't want to spend money on them or to fall prey to peer pressure.
-You also don't want to get caught up in social things and end up spending money on parties, dinners, and gifts.
+Perhaps you're avoiding all your friends and family as a form of financial protection; you don't want to spend money on them or to fall prey to peer pressure.
+You also don't want to get caught up in social events and end up spending money on parties, dinners, and gifts.

 The Four of Pentacles suggests you have created wealth.
 You are attentive to your long-term plan and this has turned into tangible wealth for you.
 You're living a simple life so that you won't spend too much on things you don't need.
 You've learned some tricks to protect your wealth.